superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_explain.md

   # Get all the fields in the resource
   kubectl explain pods --recursive

+  # Get fields in the resource up to a specific recursive depth
+  kubectl explain pods --recursive --max-depth=2

   # Get the explanation for deployment in supported api versions
   kubectl explain deployments --api-version=apps/v1